 A New Fellow of the Higher Education Academy (FHEA)

 Dr Minh Nguyen has been made a “Fellow of the Higher Education Academy” (FHEA) as one part of the Ako Aronui* programme.
 This is a significant recognition of attainment against the UK Professional Standards Framework for teaching and learning support in higher education.
 The Higher Education Academy (HEA) is a British professional institution promoting excellence in higher education.
 It is jointly owned by Universities UK, GuildHE and publicly funded.
 The HEA advocates evidence-based teaching methods and awards fellowships as a method of professional recognition for university teachers.
 The HEA is responsible for the UK Professional Standards Framework for higher education practitioners.

 The Helmholtz International Fellow Award 2017

-On 20 July 2017, the news from Berlin Germany reveals that the Helmholtz Association has honored five outstanding international scientists with the Helmholtz International Fellow Award.
-Prof. Reinhard Klette, as one of them from AUT CeRV center, New Zealand has received this highly commended award, nominated by DLR, German Aerospace Center, for his special distinction in the areas of research relevant to the Helmholtz Association.
+On 20 July 2017, a news from Berlin Germany unveils that the Helmholtz Association has honoured five outstanding international scientists with the Helmholtz International Fellow Award.
+Prof. Reinhard Klette as one of them from AUT CeRV centre, New Zealand has received this award, nominated by DLR, German Aerospace Centre, for his special distinction in the areas of research relevant to the Helmholtz Association.
 The prize money and further invitation will be offered.